internet4refugees/beherbergung/docs/user-guide/user-guide-en.md

 ### Search and sort

-- In principle, the header of each column is interactive.
-Search criteria can be compiled by writing in the columns header.
-  The search results are then displayed directly in the table below.
+- In principle, the heading of each column is interactive.
+You can compose search criteria by writing in the column heading.
+The search results will then be displayed directly in the table below.

 ![](./graphics/table.png)

 - **Search:** The table can be filtered by most columns.
-To do this, simply type in the line between the table header and the first line with offers.
-With the filter symbol that is in this line in for example "contains the entered text" or "columns that should be displayed must have a value that is at least as large as the entered value".
-For most columns we already have a reasonable preselection.
+To do this, simply write in the line between the table heading and the first line with offers.
+  With the filter symbol, which is in this line in for example "contains the entered text" or "columns to be displayed must have a value at least as large as the entered value".
+For most columns we have already made a reasonable preselection.
-- **Column types:** The table header contains input fields that can be used to search.
+- **Column types:** The table header contains input fields that can be used for searching.
 The format of the column header depends on the column.
-Possible formats are e.g. strings, integers, checkboxes or dates.
+Possible formats include strings, numbers, checkboxes, or dates.
 If a column has an incorrect type, please let us know.

-- **Customise filter:** The filter method for a column header is in most cases equality or contains.
-However, this can also be changed by using the funnel icon (see image).
+- **Customize the filter:** The filter method for a column header in most cases is equals or contains.
+However, this can also be changed using the funnel icon (see figure).

 ![](./graphics/city_column.png)

-- **Reset filter/search:** F5 reloads the page and resets all filters.
+- **Reset Filter/Search:** The F5 key reloads the page and resets all filters.
-- **Sort table** The table can be sorted by any column.
-Simply click on the column heading, e.g. "Beds" or "km".
-Clicking on it again reverses the sorting order.
+- **Sort Table** The table can be sorted by any column.
+Just click on the column heading, e.g. "Beds" or "km".
+Another click on it reverses the sort order.
 The third click cancels the sorting.

 ### Using the map

-- In the table there is the column Distance, this distance is calculated from the current map centre to the respective flat.
+- In the table there is the Distance column.
+This distance is calculated from the current map center to the respective apartment.
-- If you are looking for places in the centre of Dresden, for example, you align your map so that it points to the centre and then sort the entries in the table according to distance in descending order.
+- For example, if you are looking for places in the center of Dresden, align your map so that it points to the center and then sort the entries in the table by distance in descending order.

 ### Error / Bugs found.

-- Please send us an email with a short description of how this error occurred.
+- Please send us an email with a brief description of how this error occurred.
   With instructions on how to reproduce this error.
-Screenshots are usually also very helpful, as well as potentially your browser + version.
+Screenshots are usually also very helpful, as well as possibly your browser + version.